 Equations of Parallel Lines

-Directions: Using the digits 1 to 9 at most one time each, fill in the blanks to create two distinct parallel lines.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to create two distinct parallel lines.

 Hint